TomADavis/Predictive-Pokemon-Battle-Engine/README.md

 ---

+### 🧠 What I Learned

+* **Pandas Best Practices:** A major takeaway was the importance of writing safe and explicit Pandas code.
+I learned the critical difference between a **View and a Copy**, and why using `.copy()` is essential to prevent unintended changes to original DataFrames.
+I also learned the modern, safer way to handle operations like `fillna` by assigning the result back to the column instead of using `inplace=True`.

+* **The Power of Feature Engineering:** The most creative part of the project was transforming a simple list of Pokémon stats into a rich dataset of battle matchups.
+I discovered clever techniques like using a temporary `'key'` column to create a Cartesian product, which was a great problem-solving insight.

+* **Effective Data Visualization:** I gained a much deeper appreciation for the relationship between Seaborn and Matplotlib.
+I learned how high-level parameters like `hue` in Seaborn can simplify complex plotting tasks that would require manual loops and data filtering in pure Matplotlib.

+* **Core Machine Learning Principles:** This project solidified my understanding of the machine learning workflow.
+I now understand *why* `train_test_split` is non-negotiable for honest model evaluation.
+Furthermore, learning to interpret a **confusion matrix** was a real eye-opener, as it provides so much more detail about a model's performance than a simple accuracy score.

+---

 ### 🛠️ Prerequisites

 1.  **Python 3:** To check if you have it, open your terminal or Command Prompt and type: